joejoe135791/randomNumberPicker/readme.md

 This project comes with no support from me as it is a personal project

 # License
-This project is licensed under the [GNU GENERAL PUBLIC LICENSE Version 3](./LICENSE).
+This project is licensed under the [GPL-3.0 License](./LICENSE).
 Read LICENSE for more information